6 Weeks and 4 Days Pregnancy Ultrasound Guide:

 - Whole grains

-- Dairy products for calcium
+- Dairy foods that contain calcium

 - Raw meat